geostyler/geostyler/src/Component/Symbolizer/Field/RotateField/RotateField.example.md

-This demonstrates the use of RotateField.
+This demonstrates the use of `RotateField`.

 ```jsx
 const React = require('react');